-Show Nearest Main Sets the cursor to the point of the nearest vertex on the Main surface

-Vertex configuration.

-Show Nearest Original Sets the cursor to the point of the nearest vertex on the Original surface

-Vertex configuration.

-Show Nearest Pial Vertex

-Sets the cursor to the point of the nearest vertex on the Pial surface configuration.

-Show Nearest Main Sets the cursor to the point of the nearest interpolated vertex on the Main

-Surface Edge surface configuration.

-Show Nearest Original Sets the cursor to the point of the nearest interpolated vertex on the

-Surface Edge Original surface configuration.

-Show Nearest Pial Sets the cursor to the point of the nearest interpolated vertex on the Pial surface.
+Show Nearest Main Vertex Sets the cursor to the point of the nearest vertex on the Main surface configuration.
+Show Nearest Original Vertex Sets the cursor to the point of the nearest vertex on the Original surface configuration.
+Show Nearest Pial Vertex Sets the cursor to the point of the nearest vertex on the Pial surface configuration.
+Show Nearest Main Surface Edge Sets the cursor to the point of the nearest interpolated vertex on the Main surface configuration.
+Show Nearest Original Surface Edge Sets the cursor to the point of the nearest interpolated vertex on the Original surface configuration.
+Show Nearest Pial Surface Edge Sets the cursor to the point of the nearest interpolated vertex on the Pial surface configuration.
+Find Main Vertex Opens a dialog in which you can enter a vertex index on the Main surface.
 The cursor will be set to that index.

-Surface Edge surface configuration.

-Find Main Vertex...
-Opens a dialog in which you can enter a vertex index on the Main surface.
+Find Original Vertex Opens a dialog in which you can enter a vertex index on the Original surface.
 The cursor will be set to that index.

-Find Original Vertex...
-Opens a dialog in which you can enter a vertex index on the Original

-Find Pial Vertex...
-Opens a dialog in which you can enter a vertex index on the Pial surface.
+Find Pial Vertex Opens a dialog in which you can enter a vertex index on the Pial surface.
 The cursor will be set to that index.

-Set Vertex Distance at Sets the value in the Surface Distance information field for the closest vertex in the Main surface.

-Average Vertex Opens a dialog in which you can execute a command to average surface

-Positions... vertex positions in the Main surface.
+Set Vertex Distance at Cursor Sets the value in the Surface Distance information field for the closest vertex in the Main surface.
+Average Vertex Positions Opens a dialog in which you can execute a command to average surface vertex positions in the Main surface.